ernestohegi/scrobbler/README.md

   docker compose logs -f
 ```

-## Auth token storage
+## User (session) token

+### Session token

-The auth token is stored in memory for now, but you can implement a more persistent storage solution (e.g., a database) in the future.
+The session token is stored in memory for now, but you can implement a more persistent storage solution (e.g., a database) in the future.

 ### Redis